icarusartcar/lights-2017/README.md

 directories.
 Each is an arduino "sketch" that you can open with the idea, buiild and upload to the chip.

 ### hello_world

-this one just blinks a light, hello-arduino-style.
+This one just blinks a light, hello-arduino-style.
 Open the directory, compile, upload, blue light blinks.
+Should run the same on an actual arduino... this verifies that the toolchain is working correctly.

 ### unicorn_puke